 (After one month of writing this and staying in Kolkata with the perpetual longing for my passport to arrive, I was worn out).

-For two decades, there was a long line of romanticizing the out-worn outlines of the century-old food cabins and North Kolkata abodes, and truly loving the city of chaos (joy), until I got over it, as I drowned deep into the well.
+For years, there was a long line of romanticizing the out-worn outlines of the century-old food cabins and North Kolkata abodes, and truly loving the city of chaos (joy), until I got over it, as I drowned deep into the well.
 It’s a tiring city that is never tired of its systematic mannerisms.
 And the Bengalis love living in the nostalgia for the city’s sake.

 I don’t belong here.
 I never did.